cssturkiye/fastcsstool/README.md

 - **Graphical Analysis**: Perform and visualize various analyses like time series and distribution of data points.
 - **Export Analysis Results**: Save your analysis results for reporting or documentation purposes.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.

 ## Acknowledgements
+This tool uses the following main packages
+- [Sentence Transformers](https://sbert.net/) library for accessing, using, and training state-of-the-art text and image embedding models.
+- [FLAML](https://microsoft.github.io/FLAML/) library for Automated Machine Learning & Tuning.

-- This tool uses the [scikit-learn](https://scikit-learn.org/) library for machine learning algorithms.
+- [scikit-learn](https://scikit-learn.org/) library for machine learning algorithms.
-- Special thanks to all contributors and the open-source community.

 For any issues or questions, please contact [info@csstr.org].